jinchara/usa_gambling_analytics/README.md

         - **Commercial Gaming Revenue by State**: Displays the revenue for each state in millions of dollars.
         - **Annual Change Percentage by State**: Shows the annual percentage change in revenue for each state.

-## Contact

-For any questions or issues, please contact [Your Name] at [Your Email].

----

-This README provides an overview of the project, instructions for setup and usage, and context for the analysis.
-Adjust the contact information as necessary.